 Morning: Day Trip To Osaka

-We used our Suica card to take a day trip to Osaka, about 35 minutes away.
-We intentionally choose to spend more nights in Kyoto and take a couple of day trips so as to avoid checking in and out of hotels every 2 days and transferring cities.
+We used our Suica cards to take a day trip to Osaka, about 35 minutes away by train.
+We intentionally chose to spend more nights in Kyoto and take day trips rather than checking in and out of hotels every two days.
+I’d recommend this approach to anyone, especially if you hate the drag of moving luggage.

 Osaka felt friendlier and more lived-in compared to Kyoto’s tourist zones.
-Highlights included:
+Our highlights:

 - Den Den Town and Billiken statues

 - Goonies for takoyaki.
-Cash only.
-Ponzu and green onion.
-Best of the trip
+Cash only, ponzu and green onion, best of the entire trip

 - Kuromon Market